dubinsky/dubinsky/_posts/2021-02-04-bintray-is-dead.md

 - log into Nexus at https://oss.sonatype.org/
 - "close" the staging repository (verify that their requirements are satisfied)
 - "release" it

-- if this is a first release in this namespace, comment on the Jira ticket so that Sonatype can start synchronizing the artifacts to Maven Central.
+If this is a first release in this namespace, comment on the namespace claim ticket so that Sonatype can start synchronizing the artifacts to Maven Central.
+Formy second namespace I received this reply:

-TODO multi-module projects
+> Central sync is activated for org.opentorah.
+> After you successfully release, your component will be published to Central,
+> typically within 10 minutes, though updates to search.maven.org can take up to two hours.

+In this context, "Central" means https://repo1.maven.org/maven2/

 TODO nexus Gradle plugin(s)
+//id 'io.codearte.nexus-staging' version '0.22.0' ? or something else that gets credentials from maven-publish?